Steps to Finish Your College Applications

 - Get your letters of recommendation.
 If you don't yet have your letters of recommendation secured, ACT NOW.
 Teachers and school counselors are BUSY, and you'll need to give them enough time to write your recommendation, after first begging their forgiveness for requesting one so late in the game.

 - Finish your essay.
 Yes, you might have started your college essay as early as last spring.
 But is it done?
-Set aside some time during the upcoming weekend (or Thanksgiving break) to get it completely finished.
+Set aside some time during the upcoming weekend to get it completely finished.
 Read it aloud to a few family members, check for grammar and spelling errors, and make sure you've communicated the main points you want to share.
 If you need some assistance, we have plenty of college essay guidance here.

 - Make sure you've sent official test scores.
 Have you sent official test scores to all of your schools?
 Double check to make sure.
 Colleges need to receive the scores from the SAT and ACT offices, not simply reported by you.